Selma's Choice: Plot

 On the day that Homer, Bart, and Lisa plan to go to the amusement park Duff Gardens, Marge tells them that her aunt Gladys has died, and the family must attend Gladys's funeral instead.
 On their way to the funeral home, the family picks up Marge's sisters, Patty and Selma.

-After the funeral, the family watches Gladys's video will, in which she advises Patty and Selma not to die alone like she did.
+Following the funeral, the family watches Gladys's video will, in which she advises Patty and Selma not to die alone like she did.
 Selma is particularly affected and decides she wants a child.
 Attempting to find a suitable partner, Selma tries video dating, a love potion, and flirting with a teenage grocery store cashier.
 She then goes on a date with blind geriatric Hans Moleman, but decides she would not want children with him.
 Selma briefly considers artificial insemination.

 When Homer gets food poisoning from eating an expired hoagie, Marge arranges for Selma to take Bart and Lisa to Duff Gardens while she stays home to look after Homer.
 At Duff Gardens, Bart and Lisa run amok and eventually end up in the park's security office with Selma.
 Meanwhile, Homer starts to feel better, and he and Marge enjoy their day alone.
 Returning Bart and Lisa home, the exhausted Selma asks Homer how he manages to raise kids every day.
 Deciding she does not need to have children to be happy, Selma adopts Jub-Jub, Gladys' pet iguana, for companionship.